hawkeyesec/scanner-cli/README.md

 ```

 ### .hawkeyeignore
-This file should be a collection of patterns to exclude from the scan
+This file should be a collection of patterns to exclude from the scan, and is equivalent to running `--exclude`.
 ```
 ^test/
 README.md